viperleed/viperleed/doc/content/basics/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here are some notes on which steps are needed to run (tested up to refcalc) natively on Windows (test only from python source), i.e., get a working Fortran compiler with LAPACK/BLAS.
-The notes below are for gfortran (gcc), and for the very basic, unoptimized LAPACK/BLAS versions.
+The notes below are for gfortran (gcc), and for the very basic, un-optimized LAPACK/BLAS versions.
 Hence, execution of the code will be rather slow.

 -  Install `MSys2 <https://www.msys2.org/>`__, which then installs MinGW, then open the MSys2 shell.